 People are already using voice assistants to get their routine straight, e.g., setting the alarm, setting reminders to call their mums, booking an appointment, feeding the dog, etc. This presents a massive marketing opportunity to marketers and small business owners as well.

 Optimized for Semantic Search?
-Consider yourself, lucky!
+Consider Yourself, Lucky

 If you’ve heard of Google Hummingbird changes, I assume you are already aware of semantic search.
 If not, here goes.
 Google realized that they should add more to keyword searches than simple queries.
 They needed a new skill.
 This gives birth to comprehension.